danilw/vulkan-shadertoy-launcher/README.md

 ___
 TODO:
 1. keyboard support
-2. sound and 3d textures support, and mipmap for buffers *fix validations errors*
+2. video as texture, sound and 3d textures support, and mipmap for buffers *fix validations errors*
 3. config file support and tile render
 4. export shaders to video frame by frame (using ffmpeg)